-If you've been down to the site, you will have had the opportunity to view the stormwater treatment plant in operation and use the educational animation which helps to explain the stormwater cycle, treatment plant as well as the history of stormwater drainage in South Brisbane and South Bank's development.
-If not, why not head down to the site to experience water innovation in action.
+If you've visited the site, you will have had the opportunity to view the stormwater treatment plant in operation and use the educational animation which helps to explain the stormwater cycle, treatment plant as well as the history of stormwater drainage in South Brisbane and South Bank's development.

 About Rain Bank

 Stormwater harvesting and reuse